addisonlynch/iexfinance/docs/source/testing.rst

 Test Weighting
 --------------

-Most tests which have a data weighting of over ``1000`` total are marked ``highweight``.
+Many tests which have a data weighting of over ``1000`` total are marked ``highweight``.